Options

 to have access to the dataDir

-and linkDir.
+and linkDirs.

 Examples (CLI)

-cross-seed search --linkDir /data/torrents/xseeds
+cross-seed search --linkDirs /data/torrents/xseeds /data1/torrents/cross-seed-links

 Examples (Config file)